buildingblocksbv/TIAS_StatisticsCourse/README.md

 # Executive IT auditing:
 ## Introduction
-This Github repository is designed for students of the Exectuvie Master IT auditing.
+This Github repository is designed for students of the Executive Master IT auditing.

 ## Prerequisities
 This project uses Jupyter Notebook in combination with Python 3.
 These can be downloaded using Anaconda: